 How do you measure collaboration, employee engagement, and improved communication in hard numbers?
-How will you know if your intranet is successful?
+In other words, how will you know if your intranet is successful?

 Creating intranet metrics can be challenging.
 Since intranets affect many areas of the business and are used for different purposes within an organization, figuring out how to measure success can feel like trying to nail jello to the wall.

-The good news is that it’s actually not that hard… as long as you start with your intranet strategy and objectives.
+The good news is that it’s actually not that hard, as long as you start with your intranet strategy and objectives.
 Your intranet strategy should be aligned with company goals, and it should be designed to drive business outcomes.
-(If you haven’t gotten this far yet, see How to Align Intranet Plans with Company Strategy).

-Once you know the business outcomes you are trying to achieve, creating and implementing KPIs becomes pretty straightforward.
+Once you have defined your business outcomes, creating and implementing KPIs are pretty straightforward.
 From there, you can identify problems, celebrate success, and create an ongoing improvement plan.